 Christians are often made the butt of jokes and held up for ridicule.
 At best, many people see us as “quaint.”
 However, I believe that this is because few people are taught the spiritual essence of Christian beliefs and are instead taught the folk art version.
 There is history in this: for centuries the mass of people were unschooled, and it takes a certain amount of schooling to understand abstractions.
 True, deep Christianity is filled with abstractions.

 I am not a guru, and I certainly am not a saint.
 I am, however, someone who has studied Christianity for about forty years.
-What I will be presenting in these pages will not often be my own independent thinking, but instead the drawing together of 2000 years of deep thinking, meditation, and yes, prayer, from some very smart and saintly people.
+What I will be presenting in these pages will be an interpretation of Christianity that you may not have heard of, but is based on drawing together of 2000 years of deep thinking, meditation, and yes, prayer, from some very smart and saintly people.

 I’m sure that many people will disagree; it’s nice to know that western civilization — and the Christianity that is it based on — allows you to do that.
 To the extent that the conversation remains civil and well-informed, I am happy to post your comments.
 I will even be happy to have someone write a “guest blog post” if they wish.